lpewton/blackjack-21/README.md

 ## Credits:
 ### Media:
-* The card images were all extracted from Google Images
+* The card images were all extracted from Google Images.

 ## Acknowledgements:
 * I would like to thank my tutor for giving me support and help throughout the project.
-* I would like to thank my friends and my family for helping me with the design and coloring of the website
+* I would like to thank my friends and my family for helping me with the design and coloring of the website.